rhodyprog4ds/BrownFall20/assignments/03-exploratory.md

 For d2:
 1. Display two individual summary statistics for one variable
 1. Group the data by two categorical variables and display a table of one summary statistic
-1. Use a `FacetGrid` to make a plot that shows something informative about this data, using both categorical variables and at least one numerical value.
+1. Use a seaborn plotting function with the `col` parameter or a `FacetGrid` to make a plot that shows something informative about this data, using both categorical variables and at least one numerical value.
 Describe what this tells you about the data.
 1. Produce one additional plot of a different plot type that shows something about this data.